WeberLab-UW/chatbot-privacy/README.md

 ├── data # PII and demographic information (i.e political affiliation) have been removed from the data │   ├── aligned_data
 │   │   ├── final_aligned_survey_data.csv # This CSV contains the data for evlauting the factorial vignettes'
-│   │   └── sensitivity_rankings.csv # This CSV coontains the data for evaluating chat data sensitivity
+│   │   └── sensitivity_rankings.csv # This CSV contains the data for evaluating chat data sensitivity
 │   ├── clean
 │   │   └── cleaned_survey_data.csv
 │   └── raw